psigen/flexure/communication.md

 ```
 Data in Flexure is organized into a global hierarchy/tree.
 The root element, or '\', is the highest level of this hierarchy.
 Below this are named subelements.
 Each element can contain one or more child elements and a single datum.

-The datum is a tuple of a two byte arrays, a string type and an arbitrarily coded value.
+The datum is a tuple of two byte arrays, a string type and an arbitrarily coded value.
 This string type can have any value, but there are several 'standard' types that all Flexure implementations should support.

 Note that this is *not* representative of how data is stored internally or transmitted, only how it is organized through the API.